-At any one time, around 20% of the researchers associated with the MRL are postgraduate students, with a broad range of nationalities and both basic science and clinical students (clinical training fellows and MBPhD students) creating a lively and diverse community.
+At any one time, around 20% of the researchers associated with the IMS-MRL are postgraduate students, with a broad range of nationalities and both basic science and clinical students (clinical training fellows and MBPhD students) creating a lively and diverse community.

-The MRL also has a thriving Student Committee who organise regular journal clubs, social events and an annual student symposium, as well as making sure students are properly represented at all levels at the institute.
+The IMS-MRL also has a thriving Student Committee who organise regular journal clubs, social events and an annual student symposium, as well as making sure students are properly represented at all levels at the institute.

-Studying at the MRL
+Studying at the IMS-MRL

 Postgraduate Open Day